Jwakers/articuria/README.md

 - [x] Table topics indicator is not working correctly.
 Should show on one minute not be green the whole time.
 - [x] Pagination not correctly disabled causes error
 - [x] Properly clean up media recorded api on unmount.
 It remains in a ready to record state even on unrelated pages.
+- [x] On IPhone the media recorded goes full screen making it harder to stop the video and see the topic
+- [x] On selecting a menu item on mobile the sidebar should close
+- [ ] Download does not work on mobile (ios)
+- [ ] Manage recordings on mobile looks terrible and causes the sidebar to overflow
 - [ ] Error uploading large videos > 1:30.
 Prisma transaction is timing out.
-- [ ] On IPhone the media recorded goes full screen making it harder to stop the video and see the topic
-- [ ] On selecting a menu item on mobile the sidebar should close
-- [ ] Download does not work on mobile (ios)

 ## 1. Project Setup